 Take the guesswork out of your training: Click here to browse our $49 training plans!

 Sweet Spot training occurs between 84 – 97% of your FTP and there are many many ways to achieve “the sweet spot”.
 Sweet spot training achieves more physiological adaptations than tempo (see above table) with less need for recovery than threshold training.
 The intensity balances training benefits and recovery time, thus ‘the sweet spot’.
-While sweet spot training achieves less training adaptations than threshold training the recovery consequence

 While sweet spot training achieves less training adaptations than threshold training, recovery is generally easier, and therefore, athletes can do more training as a whole.
 More “bang for your buck”.
 Prior to sweet spot training, riders would perform threshold intervals and be too tired the next day for meaningful training.